cdervis/Polly2D/Docs/docs/audio.md

 Compared to full-fledged audio engines like [FMOD](https://www.fmod.com) and [WWise](https://www.audiokinetic.com/en/wwise/overview/), Polly's audio API is rather simple, but powerful enough for most cases.

-The central type for audio playback is the `AudioDevice` class and can be obtained via `Game::audioDevice()`.
+The central type for audio playback is the `AudioDevice` class and can be obtained via `Game::audio()`.

 ## Sounds